-- Note: To configure the DeviceMaster with an IP address or for use with DHCP, you must associate a MAC address to the DeviceMaster before you can change the IP address (Page 18). - 1.
-If necessary, access the Properties page for the DeviceMaster (Page 37). - 2.
+Note: To configure the DeviceMaster with an IP address or for use with DHCP, you must associate a MAC address to the DeviceMaster before you can change the IP address (Page 18).

+- 1. If necessary, access the Properties page for the DeviceMaster using the Device Manager (Page 37). - 2.
 Click the Network Connections tab.